19wintersp/Java-Http/readme.md

 Note that if you are looking for an actually *good* library, look elsewhere: there are already countless better options.
 I'm not normally a Java programmer.

 Licensed under the MIT license.
-For documentation, see [docs.md](docs.md).
+For tutorial, examples and reference, see [docs.md](docs.md).